top of page

 The project will comply with applicable state and federal wildlife regulations, including requirements of the United States Fish and Wildlife Service and the West Virginia Department of Natural Resources.
 The United States Army Corps of Engineers and the West Virginia Department of Environmental Protection have oversight for water resource permits and approvals prior to the start of construction.
 For cultural and archaeological protections, the project is consulting with the West Virginia State Historic Preservation Office and will initiate practices deemed appropriate for the project.

 Although there will be a need to use experienced regional and national contractors during the multi-phased project, the company does prefer to hire locally as much as possible.
 Employees who reside in the area will be more inclined to stay in the community long term.
 This provides added benefit to both the community and the project.
+To this end, the project will advertise for positions locally when hiring begins.

 Phase 1 - Development

 This phase is currently underway.
 The team is conducting numerous site-specific surveys, including geotechnical surveys, boundary surveys, and numerous environmental and engineering studies to further the project’s development.
 Much of this work is being done by regional civil engineering and environmental firms.
+The project is also working with a wide array of local and state entities to prepare for construction, working towards necessary permits and approvals.

 Phase 2 - Construction